A Few Hints On Showing Your Pygmy Goat

 First try to go along to a show to see 'how it's done'.
 There are Pygmy Goat shows held at various venues across the country.
-Some are included in large Agricultural County Shows, others are run by members and held at smaller locations.
-A full list of show dates, venues and contact details are included in P.G Notes magazine as well as on the Pygmy Goat Club website (details elsewhere)
+Some are included in large Agricultural County Shows while others are run by Club members and held at smaller locations.
+A full list of show dates, venues and contact details are included in P.G Notes magazine as well as here, on the Pygmy Goat Club website (see Shows tab)

-Teach your Pygmy Goat to walk and stand quietly on a lead.
+So, in the weeks prior to the show date you will need to do some preparation.
+Teach your pygmy goat to walk and stand quietly on a lead.
 Try this method of getting your goat to stand well.
 Put your hand under her chest at the front and lift until her feet are just off the ground, let her down and the feet should be level and well apart.
 Now run your hand down her back until you reach her 'hips', press down slightly and at the same time rock your hand gently from side to side, she should then move her hind legs back and well apart.
 Learn to open your goats mouth while holding the lead for the judge to inspect the 'bite'.
 Get another person to run their hands gently over your goat to get it confident for the judges examination.
 Talking quietly to your goat whilst training and showing will reassure and calm her.

 Brush your goat every day for a couple of weeks before the show.